 In short, yes, your child can be insured by both parents individually.
 However, one policy will be considered the primary, while the other is considered secondary.
 That means benefits from the first plan will be used first, and then the secondary plan will kick into to cover any remaining costs.

-4. Private Health Coverage Insurance For Children
+Find Affordable Health Insurance Quotes For Children

 If you’re looking to get started with your search for cheap health insurance for your kids, try FirstQuote Health.